epatter1/mern_app/README.md

 # React MERN Stack App

-React MERN Stack CRUD app - frontend and backend with React, Node, Express, mongoDB.
+React MERN Stack CRUD app - frontend and backend with React, Node, Express, MongoDB.
 ## How to run it

 Running this command will clone the repo down to your machine